 The Cape Town Waterfront is beautiful, cosmopolitan and vibrant.
 Built around the sea and working harbour as well as shops and gourmet restaurants, it gives visitors a unique experience of shopping, relaxation, entertainment and enjoyment.

-In terms of accommodation, some of the finest properties available in the city are found here.
-These range from hotels to luxury apartments at the Waterfront Village
+In terms of accommodation, some of the finest properties available in the city are found at the Waterfront Marina.

 Why stay at the Waterfront in Cape Town?

 While there are many accommodation options in Cape Town, the luxury self-catering apartments at the V&A Waterfront Marina make sense on several levels.
 There is never a parking problem, for instance, as one might find in busier areas.
 And safety and security is also not an issue – the residential complex has world-class security.

 Furthermore, the location is central and only five minutes from the city centre and major highways in the city.
 Also, the quality of the accommodation is superb and ideal for holidaymakers looking for hassle-free, exceptional accommodation.

 - Private and discreet, separate from the shopping area

 - State of the art security, CCTV cameras and controlled access